-This is useful in games such as point and click adventures.
+This is useful in games such as point and click adventure games.
 If you want to give hints/action names/object names on a rollover, you have no easy way to mirror a mouse rollover (without a click) on touch screens.
 Pseudo rollovers make this easy.

 Tile based level map support

-The engine supports tile maps via Tiled editor, including collision layers.
+The engine supports tile maps via the Tiled level editor, including collision layers.

 Advanced, easy to customise viewport